pingcap/docs/tidb-cloud/serverless-tier-faqs.md

 - Each Serverless Tier cluster has the following limitations:
     - The storage size is limited to 5 GiB (logical size) of OLTP storage and 5 GiB of OLAP storage.
     - The compute resource is limited to 1 vCPU and 1 GiB RAM.
-    - **Note**: In the coming months, TiDB Cloud Serverless intends to offer auto-scaling if you pay more and still keep offering free tier.
+    - **Note**: In the coming months, we intend to offer a usage-based billing plan for additional resources and higher performance, while still keeping offering the free starter plan.
 After the coming releases, the limitation of the free serverless tier may be changed.
 - There are some features that Serverless Tier does not support or partially supports.
 See [Serverless Tier Limitations](/tidb-cloud/serverless-tier-limitations.md) for details.

 ### What Serverless Tier can be used for?